-This session is co-sponsored by Indivisible of Virginia Tech and Virginia Tech SEED.
+This session is co-sponsored by Indivisible of Virginia Tech.

 Can’t make it in person?
 Join us on Zoom!